 Certifying persons are responsible for the recording of the maintenance or repair in an appropriate logbook or worksheet.

-Certifying persons must ensure that applicable mandatory information, service bulletins/tech notes in the form of BGA publications or manufacturers information is available during the maintenance.
-Type certificate holder’s non mandatory service bulletins should be assessed during maintenance and considered for embodiment if applicable.
+Certifying persons must ensure that applicable mandatory information, service bulletins/tech notes in the form of BGA publications or manufacturer’s information is available during the maintenance.
+Type certificate holder’s non mandatory service information and service bulletins should be assessed during maintenance and considered for embodiment if applicable.

 General Inspection Standards and Reference Information